chrisgrieser/obsidian-quadro/README.md

 - The hotkey can be customized in the Obsidian settings (command name `Rename file`).
 - Right-clicking the file in the file explorer also works.
-- All references to the code file will automatically be updated.
+- All references to the code file are automatically updated.

 > [!WARNING]
 > Renaming code files outside of Obsidian does not trigger any updates of the